Urvin/gokaru/README.md

 docker-compose up -d
 ```

-Now Gokaru server 8101 port.
-Check config.yml for this and other settings
+Now Gokaru server runs on 8101 port.
+Check config.yml for port and other settings

 ## Usage